kirchoffpt/karly-sixtyfour/README.md

 It is possible this move generation scheme will end up being unimportant or even cumbersome in the scope of an entire chess engine but a general outline of the algorithm is laid out in [movegen.txt](./movegen.txt) (or see the current implementation in `chess_pos::generate_moves()` in [chess_pos.cpp](./src/chess_pos.cpp)) if anyone wants ideas from it.

+#### Evaluation
+Notably this engine does not and will not use any piece square tables (a very common method assigning predetermined scores for certain pieces on certain squares).
+It's general strategy is to try to maximize controlled squares and keep a safe king.
+At the moment king safety evaluations are based on minimizing the number of ways an enemy piece can get into the kings general area.

+Evaluation also uses flood fill algorithms for various king related evaluations.
+For example even the engine can't see a distant checkmate with two bishops it can usually do a *reasonably* good job of constraining the enemy king's move space until it can.
+The engine also likes to keep the enemy from controlling too many squares in the vicinity of its king.

+The evaluation in general works quite well for the time being (it used to perform ridiculous castles when it was using piece square tables).
+At the moment only changes the search are going to have any notable effect on performance.

 #### Everything Else
 Everything else in the engine is pretty standard stuff you can find on the [chess programming wiki](https://www.chessprogramming.org/Main_Page), but here are current and planned implementations.
   - Current